cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 #### `ros-noetic-desktop-full`

 This installation is intended for desktop computers with graphics.
 Ubuntu Server is a minimal, non GUI installation.
-This installation adds the `ubunut-desktop` meta-package that functionally makes the installation the same as Ubuntu Desktop.
+This installation adds the `ubuntu-desktop` meta-package that functionally makes the installation the same as Ubuntu Desktop.
 The ROS `ros-noetic-desktop-full` meta-package is installed.

 Snap is used to install the VS Code IDE.

-#### `ros-noetic-perception`
+### `ros-noetic-perception`

 The `ros-noetic-perception` installation meta-package is a "capability variant" ROS installation.
 ROS discourages to have graphics dependencies.
 It does have image manipulation packages, but no graphical outputs.
 It is intended for computers that are installed on robots that are not expected to have GUI and typically run "headless."

-#### `ros-noetic-robot`
+### `ros-noetic-robot`

 The `ros-noetic-robot` installation meta-package is prohibited from including graphics dependencies.
 It is intended for lower-level, embedded computers installed on robots.